aospapp/aosp/compatibility/cdd/9_security-model/9_9_full-disk-encryption.md

 *   [C-1-2] MUST use a default passcode to wrap the encryption key and MUST NOT write the encryption key to storage at any time without being encrypted.
-   *   [C-1-3] MUST provide the user the possibility to AES encrypt the encryption key, except when it is in active use, with the lock screen credentials stretched using a slow stretching algorithm (e.g. PBKDF2 or scrypt).
+   *   [C-1-3] MUST AES encrypt the encryption key by default unless the user explicitly opts out, except when it is in active use, with the lock screen credentials stretched using a slow stretching algorithm (e.g. PBKDF2 or scrypt).
 *   [C-1-4] The above default password stretching algorithm MUST be cryptographically bound to that keystore when the user has not specified a lock screen credentials or has disabled use of the passcode for encryption and the device provides a hardware-backed keystore.
-*   [C-1-5] MUST NOT send encryption key off the the device (even when wrapped with the user passcode and/or hardware bound key).
+*   [C-1-5] MUST NOT send encryption key off the device (even when wrapped with the user passcode and/or hardware bound key).

 The upstream Android Open Source project provides a preferred implementation